DanielKote/Foreman2/README.md

 To download the latest version of Foreman 2.0 please visit the "Releases" tab here on Github and download the "Release.zip" from the latest release.

+The vanilla preset is included in the release, with a couple presets (from common modpacks) available in the "Presets.zip".
+You can always import your own preset using your customized modpack via the foreman app (see below for "presets" heading).

 ## Usage ##

 Run Foreman.exe.
 It will already have the default Factorio 1.1 preset loaded so you can start graphing right away.
 Click on 'add item' or 'add recipe' button to begin.